ThunderFly-aerospace/TFSLOT01/README.md

-# TFSLOT01A - Venturi effect airspeed sensor for UAVs
+# TFSLOT01A - Low speed airspeed sensor for UAVs

 ![TFSLOT01A prototype](doc/img/TFSLOT_1_small.jpg)

-Our [TFSLOT](https://github.com/ThunderFly-aerospace/TFSLOT01) sensor is an airspeed sensor designed to use on UAVs.
+Our [TFSLOT](https://github.com/ThunderFly-aerospace/TFSLOT01) sensor is an airspeed sensor designed to use on UAVs to measure [IAS](https://en.wikipedia.org/wiki/Indicated_airspeed).
 Due to 3D printed case it is possible to optimize the characteristics according to the location of sensor on UAV and specific application.
 First use of this sensor is on ThunderFly autogyro [TF-G2](https://github.com/ThunderFly-aerospace/TF-G2/).

 TFSLOT is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/stores/thunderfly/).

-# Advantages to pitot-static tube
+## Advantages to pitot-static tube

 In contrast to classical [Pitot tube](https://en.wikipedia.org/wiki/Pitot_tube), the TFSLOT design is perfect choice for low airspeed measurement (generally bellow 10 m/s).
 The design has the following advantages compared to a pitot-probe: